 In the procedures specified in the rest of this clause, whenever the UE estimates the packet loss rate at the media receiver, the estimate can be measured either pre-dejitter buffer or post-dejitter buffer.
 When packet loss rate is measured post-dejitter buffer, presentation of partial redundancy information (e.g., in EVS channel aware mode) does not count towards a correctly received packet.
 Unless specifically configured using the OMA-DM Management Objects, the post-de-jitter buffer PLR estimate shall be used.

 The PLR_adapt attribute to be used for this feature is specified using the following ABNF:

+Name: PLR_adapt

+Value: [plr-adapt-value]

+Usage Level: media

+Charset Dependent: no

+Syntax: